Skip to Main Content

 How U.S. Bank compares to other lenders

-U.S. Bank's wide range of business loan products provides $5,000 to $12.4 million to cover operating costs, inventory, equipment and real estate purchases and more.
+U.S. Bank's business loan products provide funding from $5,000 to $12.4 million to cover operating costs, inventory, equipment, real estate purchases and more.

-Its competitive rates, flexible terms and guidance from business bankers create a positive lending experience for businesses interested in exploring their financing options.
+Its flexible terms and guidance from business bankers create a positive lending experience for businesses interested in exploring their financing options.
 And it offers a convenient online application for some loan options.

 But the lender has limited qualification information available.
 Typically, banks require good-to-excellent credit, stable annual revenue and a minimum of two years in business.
 So it’s likely U.S. Bank is most suitable for established businesses looking for long-term financing.